-Corrosion is a process where the metal changes its structure – deteriorates due to a chemical reaction with the surrounding environment.
-It can also occur to nonmetals.
-Read more in this wiki article.
+Corrosion is a process in which metal deteriorates due to a chemical reaction with its surrounding environment.
+This phenomenon can also occur in nonmetals.
+For more detailed information refer to this wiki article.

 There are different types of corrosion, and the following two are the most common in plumbing and water heating systems.
-Most of the time, corrosion occurs to an older water heater and piping, but it can be seen in new installations as well.
+While this issue most often affects older water heaters and piping, it can also occur in new installations.

 Galvanic or electrolytic corrosion occurs when two different materials are in contact via an electrolyte.
 A typical example is the water heater, where the anode rod is made of magnesium, a water tank is made of steel, while the electrolyte is water.
 In this case, the deterioration occurs as the molecules of one material are drawn toward the molecules of the other material, resulting in a chemical reaction - corrosion.